SyedAfrozPasha/Javascript/README.md

 * **_Function constructor:_**

   A normal function that is used to construct objects.
-The 'this' variable points a new empty object, and that object is returned from the function automatically.
+The `this` variable points a new empty object, and that object is returned from the function automatically.

   ```javascript